PhongLE1411/gitfundamental/README.md

 If you want to be your change is commited to remote repo.
 Please run git push.
 ![enter image description here](https://github.com/PhongLE1411/gitfundamental/blob/master/Images/f_status_push.png)

+## 16. Clean Working Directory
+Sometimes, you want to clean your Working Directory, it means there is no unstaged files, modifed files in your Working Directory.
+You can run some commands below:

+	git reset --hard
+	git clean -f -d